publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch28/schIV/ptD/m__us_usc_t20_s1087cc–1.md

         (14) a notice and explanation regarding the end to future availability of loans made under this part;

-        (15) a notice and explanation that repayment and forgiveness benefits available to borrowers of loans made under part C of this subchapter are not available to borrowers participating in the loan program under this part;
+        (15) a notice and explanation that repayment and forgiveness benefits available to borrowers of loans made under part C are not available to borrowers participating in the loan program under this part;

-        (16) a notice and explanation regarding a borrower’s option to consolidate a loan made under this part into a Federal Direct Loan under part C of this subchapter, including any benefit of such consolidation;
+        (16) a notice and explanation regarding a borrower’s option to consolidate a loan made under this part into a Federal Direct Loan under part C, including any benefit of such consolidation;

-        (17) with respect to new undergraduate Federal Perkins loan borrowers, as described in [section 1087aa(b)(1)(A) of this title][/us/usc/t20/s1087aa/b/1/A], a notice and explanation providing a comparison of the interest rates of loans under this part and part C of this subchapter and informing the borrower that the borrower has reached the maximum annual borrowing limit for which the borrower is eligible as referenced under subparagraphs (A) and (D) of [section 1087e(a)(2) of this title][/us/usc/t20/s1087e/a/2]; and
+        (17) with respect to new undergraduate Federal Perkins loan borrowers, as described in [section 1087aa(b)(1)(A) of this title][/us/usc/t20/s1087aa/b/1/A], a notice and explanation providing a comparison of the interest rates of loans under this part and part C and informing the borrower that the borrower has reached the maximum annual borrowing limit for which the borrower is eligible as referenced under subparagraphs (A) and (D) of [section 1087e(a)(2) of this title][/us/usc/t20/s1087e/a/2]; and

-        (18) with respect to current undergraduate Federal Perkins loan borrowers, as described in [section 1087aa(b)(1)(B) of this title][/us/usc/t20/s1087aa/b/1/B], a notice and explanation providing a comparison of the interest rates of loans under this part and part C of this subchapter and informing the borrower that the borrower has reached the maximum annual borrowing limit for which the borrower is eligible on Federal Direct Stafford Loans as referenced under [section 1087e(a)(2)(A) of this title][/us/usc/t20/s1087e/a/2/A].
+        (18) with respect to current undergraduate Federal Perkins loan borrowers, as described in [section 1087aa(b)(1)(B) of this title][/us/usc/t20/s1087aa/b/1/B], a notice and explanation providing a comparison of the interest rates of loans under this part and part C and informing the borrower that the borrower has reached the maximum annual borrowing limit for which the borrower is eligible on Federal Direct Stafford Loans as referenced under [section 1087e(a)(2)(A) of this title][/us/usc/t20/s1087e/a/2/A].

     (b) __Disclosure required prior to repayment__